Volunteers are the main people who check in people for services, which gives them access to view and edit data, so it's important to train them well!

-For Manned stations especially, we recommend only using vetted volunteers who are trained on your data security and privacy policies.
+For Manned stations especially, ask volunteers trained on your data security and privacy policies.
 Manned stations can view and update sensitive information, such as contact information, medical notes, and trusted household members.

 Roster stations can do many of the same tasks, but they are limited to when the station is live.

 However, if a volunteer doesn't have permissions in Check-Ins, they can download the Check-Ins app, and an Admin will need to sign in for them to create a station on their device.

 Check out the videos below to see how the stations can be used or go to this Volunteer Training Playlist and share it with your team!

 If a person is not found on search, they can be added to the account by clicking Add Person.

 Make sure your volunteers know what fields to add when creating or editing a profile.
 Check-Ins only requires first and last name for people to check in, but if your location filters require age, grade, or gender, the person will not be able to check in on a Self Station until those fields are completed.